 The village of Weston under Wetherley has a history of worthy gentlemen and we have remembered them here.

-The village takes its name in the Doomsday book from being the westone (west stone) of the Southam division of the hundred of Knightlow and from the woodland to the north west known as Wetherley Wood.
+The village is mentioned in the Domesday book from being the westone (west stone) of the Southam division of the hundred of Knightlow and from the woodland to the north west known as Wetherley Wood.

 In November 1605 a group of men, including Robert Catesby, who were involved in the gunpowder plot, passed through the village.
 They were fleeing from London after the arrest of Guy Fawkes.
 Apparently they were on their way to Wales (via Warwick Castle to steal fresh horses), after a meeting at Dunchurch, near Rugby.
 The sound of galloping horses as conspirators passed through Weston village is exciting to imagine.